 In fact, various independent studies have shown, on average, that even one-third of sober people “fail” these tests.
 This happens for several reasons:

 - The officers administer the field sobriety tests incorrectly.

 - A pre-existing condition, such as poor balance skills, impacts the results.

 - Officers typically administer these tests in high-stress situations where they should not expect to remember each instruction.

-These tests are highly unreliable and more likely to result in your arrest than convincing a police officer to let you go.
-However, there is an implied consent law in Pennsylvania, which means refusing to take a field sobriety test can result in penalties such as license revocation.
+These tests are highly unreliable and more likely to result in your arrest than your release from custody.
+However, there is an implied consent law in Pennsylvania.
+This means refusing to take a field sobriety test can result in penalties such as license revocation.

 Different Field Sobriety Tests – None Are Reliable or Mandatory in Pennsylvania

-- Hopping on one foot or touching your finger to your nose with your eyes closed, not admissible in Pennsylvania courts
+- Finger-to-nose test: Not admissible in Pennsylvania courts; you hop on one foot or touch your finger to your nose with your eyes closed.

 Speak With a Knowledgeable Wilkes-Barre DUI Defense Lawyer Today

 If you have been arrested in Scranton, Wilkes-Barre, or the surrounding region, don’t wait for a court date.
 Furthermore, don’t believe that failing field sobriety tests automatically means you are guilty.
 Discuss your case with Kalinoski Law Offices during a free initial consultation by calling 570-207-4000 or use our contact form to schedule an appointment.